 Expands student's current knowledge of payroll to include advanced payroll accounting, internal controls, and ethics.
-Prerequisite: BA177 with a grade of C or better; or consent of instructor.
-Sp, Offered as needed
+Prerequisite: BA177; and BA228 with a grade of C or better; or consent of instructor.

 BA277 Business Ethics 3 class hr/wk, 3 cr.